-- the development and operation of an Advanced Experimental AI-optimised Supercomputing Platform this part of the call is optional, - and the establishment and operation of the associated "AI Factory".
+- the development and operation of an Advanced Experimental AI-optimised Supercomputing Platform - this part of the call is optional, - and the establishment and operation of the associated "AI Factory".

 By submitting the application, applicant hosting entities provide their prior acceptance of the terms and conditions set out in the model hosting agreement.
-The model hosting agreement can be found in Annex 2 of this call.
+Such model hosting agreement will be made available in due time, before the first call cut-off date.